rptabo/rptabo.github.io/_posts/2020-07-16-roman-canon-pope.md

 date: 2020-07-16
 ---

-Pope St. John Paul II had such success, I'm looking forward to other combinations.
+Pope St. John Paul II had such success, I'm looking forward to other combinations from the Roman Canon.

 How about Pope St. Cosmas Damian IV?